hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 ### Documentation

-For all of those steps, collecting specimens, extracting DNA, prepping your samples, you've likely kept a lab notebook that details how and why you did each step, but **documentation doesn't stop at the sequencer**!
+**Documentation doesn't stop at the sequencer!** Continue to maintain a lab notebook equivalent during the analysis to make your analysis reproducible and efficient.

 #### Log files

 In your lab notebook, you likely keep track of the different reagents and kits used for a specific protocol.
 Similarly, recording information about the tools and parameters is important for documenting your computational experiments.

-- Keep track of software versions used.
+- Keep track of software versions
-- Record information on parameters used and summary statistics at every step (e.g., how many adapters were removed, how many reads did not align).
+- Record information on parameters used and summary statistics at every step (e.g., how many adapters were removed, how many reads did not align)
-- Save log files and console output.
+- Save log files and console output
     - Different tools have different ways of reporting log messages and you might have to experiment a bit to figure out what output to capture.
 You can redirect standard output with the `>` symbol which is equivalent to `1> (standard out)`; other tools might require you to use `2>` to re-direct the `standard error` instead.

-#### README file
+#### README files

-Keeping notes on what happened in what order, and what was done, is essential for reproducible research.
-If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no one else has a chance.
-After setting up the filesystem and running a workflow it is useful to have a **README file within your project** directory.
+After setting up the directory structure and when the analysis is running it is useful to have a **[README file](https://datamanagement.hms.harvard.edu/readme-files) within your project directory**.
 This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.
 An example README is shown below.
 Within each sub-directory you can also include README files to describe the analysis and the files that were generated.

+Keeping notes on what happened in what order, and what was done, is essential for reproducible research.
+If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no one else has a chance.

 ```
 ## README ##